 Search controls a CREE District in south-east Labrador that is road accessible and on/near tidewater.
-The Company recently completed three drill programs, totaling 12,000m, and produced a new mineral resource estimate at Deep Fox and an updated PEA in July 2022; the 2022 drill program is ongoing as well as a channel sampling program at the Fox Meadow, and Fox Valley discoveries.
+The Company completed three drill programs (2017, 2018, 2021), totaling 12,000m, and produced a new mineral resource estimate at Deep Fox and an updated PEA in July 2022.
+The 2022 drill program at Deep Fox, totaling 14,000m consisted of infill resource delineation, exploration and geotechnical drilling.
+A channel sampling program at the Fox Meadow and Fox Valley discoveries was also carried out in 2022.
+A 2000m maiden (Phase 1) drilling program followed-up the successful channel programs at Fox Meadow - visual mineralization was observed in all drill holes and assays are pending.

-Search has identified more than 20 other prospects in the District and has developed a proprietary, scalable, hydrometallurgical process to optimize every opportunity to position as a competitive low-cost supplier of CREE well into the future.
+Search has developed a proprietary, scalable, hydrometallurgical process to optimize every opportunity to position as a competitive low-cost supplier of CREE well into the future.